Bash shopt command explained with examples

 Save All your History(append but not overwrite)

 Example5: Append history but not over write the history.
 Many of us see that some of our commands vanish or deleted in our history when we logout and login.
 We will be shocked to see that they are missing command in history.
-This is a default behavior of your shell to over write the previous sessions with the last closed session.
+This is a default behavior of your shell to over write the the previous sessions with the last closed session.
 For example you initiated two sessions, say it as session1 and session2.
 When you close session2 first and then session1 next, you will lost session2 history in history command, in other words we can say your session2 is over written by session1 history.
 If you don’t want lose your all sessions history use histappend option with shopt command as shown below.
 Keep this command in ~/.bashrc file.

 shopt -s histappend

-From now on words you can see all your history without any issue(with merged with your previous sessions).
+From now on words you can see all your history without any issue(with merged with your the previous sessions).
 Do you want to know what time you executed your commands in history?
 Click here

 Problem with spell checks?